Val1k/rsschool-cv/cv.md

 # 7. Courses

-   Html and CSS Tutorials on the HTMLAcademy
+   Html and CSS Tutorials on the HTMLAcademy (in)

    JavaScript Manual on learnjavascript.ru (in progress)